Cavalier King Charles Spaniel Colors & Coat Guide

 Do Cavalier King Charles Spaniel Colors Change with Age?

 Many Cavalier King Charles Spaniel puppies experience some degree of color change as they mature.
-Puppies may be born darker or lighter than their adult coat, and markings can shift as the puppy coat transitions to the adult coat between 4 and 12 months of age.
+Their silky coat undergoes significant textural changes alongside color shifts.
+Standard colors (Blenheim, Tricolor, Black and Tan, Ruby) typically stabilize as the puppy coat transitions to the adult coat between 4 and 12 months of age.

 Controversial Colors